deatrich/linux-home-server/customization.md

 [rtc]: https://en.wikipedia.org/wiki/Real-time_clock
 [rtc-for-pi]: [https://www.pishop.ca/product/ds3231-real-time-clock-module-for-raspberry-pi/|

-### Consider Enabling a Static IP Configuration
-Normally you get your network configuration from your home router via its DHCP service.
-If you are using a wired connection then consider statically configuring the IP address information on your server -- there is [a description of the process](#static-ip) in the appendix in case you want to see how it is done.

 ## Enable Boot-up Console Messages

 Maybe like me you like seeing informational messages as a computer boots up.
-In that case you need to edit */boot/firmware/cmdline.txt* and remove the 'quiet' argument.
+In that case you need to edit */boot/firmware/cmdline.txt* and remove the *quiet* argument.
 On my system this one line file nows ends in:\
   '... fixrtc splash'\
 instead of\
   '... fixrtc quiet splash':